High Flux Isotope Reactor

 The neutron scattering research facilities at HFIR contain a world-class collection of instruments used for fundamental and applied research on the structure and dynamics of matter.
-The reactor is also used for medical, industrial, and research isotope production; research on severe neutron damage to materials; and neutron activation to examine trace elements in the environment.
+The reactor is used for medical, industrial, and research isotope production; research on severe neutron damage to materials; and neutron activation to examine trace elements in the environment.
 Additionally, the building houses a gamma irradiation facility that uses spent fuel assemblies and is capable of accommodating high gamma dose experiments.

-With projected regular operations, the next major shutdown for a beryllium reflector replacement will not be necessary until about 2023.
-This outage provides an opportunity to install a cold source in radial beam tube HB-2, which would give an unparalleled flux of cold neutrons feeding instruments in a new guide hall.
-With or without this additional capability, HFIR is projected to continue operating through 2040 and beyond.
+The next major shutdown for a beryllium reflector replacement is planned for 2028-2029.
+In parallel, this program foresees in an extension to the cold guide hall to allow for reconfiguring and optimizing of the cold neutron instruments, and provide space for new instruments.
+HFIR is projected to continue operating through 2040 and beyond.

 In November 2007 ORNL officials announced that time-of-flight tests on a newly installed cold source (which uses liquid helium and hydrogen to slow the movement of neutrons) showed better performance than design predictions, equaling or surpassing the previous world record set by the research reactor at the Institut Laue–Langevin in Grenoble, France.